The Home Cleaning Routine

 Your house cleaning routine should similarly start in the lightly soiled bedrooms, dining room, and living room.
 After you've completed those areas - and with a sense of accomplishment - work your way into the more challenging kitchen and bathroom cleaning.

-The major culprits found in the bedrooms, dining room, and living room are dust, tracked -in dirt, and clutter.
-In each of these rooms, you'll use essentially the same method to clean; moving clockwise around each room, working your way from top to bottom.
+To clean each of these rooms, you'll use essentially the same method: move clockwise around each room, working your way from top to bottom.

 Clockwise Cleaning Routine

 Move clockwise around each room, putting away surface clutter or mislaid items.
-Stash outside the door any stuff that doesn't belong in the room.
+Stash anything that doesn't belong in the room outside the door.

 Then dust shelves, windowsills, miniblinds, lamps, tables, bureaus, and TV screens with a clean, damp cloth.
 (Dusting with a dry cloth can eventually scratch or dull the finish on porous surfaces such as wood.)